learning-zone/nodejs-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-#### Q. How does the cluster load balance work in Node.js?
 #### Q. What is daemon process? how to implement it in Node.js?
-## Q. How to synchronize data between multiple clients on Node.js server?
+#### Q. How to synchronize data between multiple clients on Node.js server?

 *ToDo*